Cyclone Sitrang

-Cyclonic Storm Sitrang (/th/) was the first tropical cyclone to make landfall in Bangladesh since Mora in 2017.
+Cyclonic Storm Sitrang (Note: The name Sitrang (Thai: ศรีตรัง, [siː˩˩˦ traŋ˧]) was contributed by Thailand and refers to the blue jacaranda (Jacaranda mimosifolia) in Thai.) was the first tropical cyclone to make landfall in Bangladesh since Mora in 2017.
 The second named storm of the relatively quiet 2022 North Indian Ocean cyclone season, Sitrang developed from an area of convection over the northern Andaman Sea on 18 October.
 The system tracked northwestward and slowly gaining strength.
 On 22 October, it was classified as a depression while located just west of the Andaman Islands.
 On the next day, the system intensified to Cyclonic Storm Sitrang and curved north-northeast.
 Sitrang strengthened slightly and attained peak intensity on 24 October, before making landfall in Barisal Division.
 The cyclone weakened quickly after landfall, and degenerated to a low-pressure area over northeastern Bangladesh.

 As Sitrang approached, ports of Bangladesh were put under warning signals.
 Ten million people were forced to evacuate in advance of the cyclone.
 Fisherman were urged to return from deep sea and anchored their boats.
 The government prepared shelters for those who lived in vulnerable regions to stay.
 Schools suspended classes and examinations on 24 October.
 Flights in Bangladesh and northeast India were cancelled due to adverse weather.
 Water transports were stopped for safety reason.

 Sitrang brought heavy rainfall to Bangladesh and northeast India.
 Numerous places in Bangladesh recorded 24-hour rainfall of over 200 mm, though rainfall in northeast India was comparably lower.
 35 people were dead after Sitrang, including eight workers from a sand mining dredger.
 The cyclone caused widespread damage across south-central Bangladesh, with thousands of trees were uprooted.
 Heavy rain from Sitrang triggered flooding which inundated croplands and fish farms, 150,000 farmers were affected.
 Ten million people lost power supply.
 Internet and digital communications were disrupted because of downed mobile towers.
 Over 20,000 houses were damaged by the cyclone.
 Highways were blocked by fallen trees and interrupted road transport.
 Damages across Bangladesh amounted to ৳10.7 billion (US$105 million).